 - Sponsored by The Lune, the Pre-Inauguration Poetry Rally goes down at Denver's notorious Mercury Café.
 Tootles Methuselah hosts an evening of readings by Colorado poet laureate Joseph Hutchison, Marielle Grenade-Willis, Claire Ibarra, Jonathan Simkins, and Sarah Escue.

 - The Lune calls Sacramento home for the year, specially curating new material for online publication.
 Twelve feature poets include the Sacramento Poetry Center's Tim Kahl, Songs of Water musician Stephen Roach, chaplain Andrea Thornton, visual artist Alex Nodopaka, necromancer Jacklyn Janeksela, Denverites Matt Clifford and Brice Maiurro, Poetry Pacific's Yuan Changming, professor Theodore Sabo, Colin James, Carter Vance, and Trent Walters.

 - Marking the end of The Lune's thirty-title chapbook series, Autumn features six chapbooks by six luminaries : Sherry Luo, Nicholas Fuenzalida, Jaime Robles, Eleni Padden, Genelle Chaconas, and Curtis Romero.

 - Building on its faith in experimental, contemplative, multilingual poesy as a communicative force in divisive times, The Lune acquires five full-length titles for publication.
-Forthcoming works embody the intersection of modern process and ancient practice, lyric and epic, theology and poetics, collation and invention, collaboration and translation; various religious traditions shine with new life.
+Forthcoming works embody the intersection of lyric and epic, theology and poetics, collation and invention, collaboration and translation; various traditions shine with new life.
 Primary authors and editors include Reed Bye, David Mutschlecner, Jonathan Simkins, Kimrey Anna Batts, Laura Chalar, and Nick Hranilovich.